cmas1/HolorLib/docs/api/HolorRef.md

 ##### return
 The slice corresponding to the `i`-th coordinate along the `M`-th dimension.
 This slice is a HolorRef with `N-1` dimensions.

+!!! warning
+    Since the slice has `N-1` dimensions, this function is available only for Holor containers with `N>1`.
+Moreover, it must be `M<N`.

 ## Non-Member functions